bonkmaykrQ/firestar/README.md

 # System Requirements
 - You will need a computer running Microsoft Windows, or any POSIX-compliant desktop operating system such as Mac OS X, Linux, BSD, or MINIX (Firestar does not run directly on the PSVita). ***Wayland support has not been tested.***
 - You will also need the Java Runtime Environment installed, at least version 17 or newer.
 Non-Windows systems will require WINE to be installed for some functionality.
-- Please run Firestar on an EXT or NTFS partition as some of the larger file operations it performs may cause glitches in certain filesystems used on memory cards.
-Do NOT install Firestar directly to your PSVita's storage.
+- Do NOT install Firestar directly to your PSVita's storage.
+Some of it's file operations do not play nice with FAT filesystems.

 # FAQ
 ## Can I use this on a Vita without enso/HEN?